The Peasant Dance: Symbolism

 Like The Peasant Wedding, it is likely that Bruegel intended this painting to have a moral sense rather than simply being an affectionate portrayal of peasant life.
 Gluttony, lust and anger can all be identified in the picture.
 The man seated next to the bagpipe player wears a peacock feather in his hat, a symbol of vanity and pride.
-The occasion for the peasants' revelry is a Saint's day, but dancers turn their backs on the church and pay no attention whatsoever to the image of the Virgin Mary which hangs on the tree.
+The occasion for the peasants' revelry is a saint's day, but dancers turn their backs on the church and pay no attention whatsoever to the image of the Virgin Mary which hangs on the tree.
 The prominence of the tavern makes it clear that they are preoccupied with material rather than spiritual matters.

 Painting details

 Reason and atmosphere

-The scene depicted in this painting is of an annual festival that was celebrated on the feast day of the village patron saint, and the big red flag hanging from the building on the left indicates that the festival is dedicated to St. George.
-The atmosphere of the painting mainly focuses on dancing, drinking, and music-making. creating a very fun and joyful feeling all around the painting.
+The scene depicted in this painting is of an annual festival that was celebrated on the feast day of the village patron saint, and the big red flag hanging from the building on the left indicates that the festival is dedicated to Saint George.
+The atmosphere of the painting mainly focuses on dancing, drinking, and music-making, creating a very fun and joyful feeling all around the painting.